-Michelle is a Dutch creative professional with over 10 years experience in education, business development and tourism.
+Michelle is a Dutch creative professional with over 10 years of experience in education, business development, and tourism.
 She has a passion for building communities and inspiring people to live life on their terms.
-Since 2010 she was involved in the development of multiple educational programs and brands in variety of industries in The Netherlands, South America and Australia.
+Since 2010 she was involved in the development of multiple educational programs and brands in a variety of industries in The Netherlands, South America, and Australia.

 Michelle, what is your nomad story?

 About a bit longer than a year ago I started traveling as a 30-year old solo backpacker in Australia.
 Before that time I had lived for 5 years in South America, traveled a bit here and there all over the world but never left for a year on my own without a plan.

 I started looking for a job in a local Facebook group and saw an ad for a road trip, 39 days through the outback, something I had for a long time on my bucket list!
 With a super jet lag I picked up the phone and negotiated myself in a job on that trip: I could be the tour manager!

 I got paid and could travel, how cool was that!
 Soon I found out that only traveling was not satisfying for me.
 Even though I was the tour manager and had some responsibilities, I was surrounded by mostly young backpackers, some with great stories and deep souls, others never left home before.
 I missed the depth, people to connect with and talk about ideas and visions about life.

 Do you think you won’t be able to work remotely from your laptop and travel the world?
 3 years ago I thought the same.
 I’m will tell you how to start and to consider in the following blog post.